Cumulocity-IoT/cumulocity-device-control-widget/README.md

 -   **Show operations** : Check this option to display the buttons to allow operations and toggles to be invoked.

+-   **Show at risk only** : Check this option to default the widget to display only those devices that are offline, in maintenance or have alarms.

 ![addwidget](images/operations.gif)

 **Select operations or add toggles**